^

 Stomatocytosis

-Anemia associated with impaired globin synthesis
+Anemias associated with impaired globin synthesis

-The carrier of stable abnormal Hb (CS-CE).
+Carriage of stable abnormal Hb (CS-CE).

-Sickle-cell anemia.
+Sickle cell anemia.
 Thalassemia

-Hemolytic anemias associated with external exposure
+Hemolytic anemias associated with external influences

 Hyperactivity of the reticuloendothelial system